open-prophetdb/prophet-studio/README.md

 - [Paper Downloader](https://github.com/yjcyxky/paper-downloader) - A tool for downloading the papers from the pubmed.

+- [Knowledge Graph Editor](https://github.com/yjcyxky/knowledge-graph-editor) - This extension is designed for synchronizing findings/knowledges into a biomedgps instance.
+The findings/knowledges are annotated from literature and other sources using Label Studio.

+- [BioMedGPS](https://github.com/yjcyxky/biomedgps) - A knowledge graph system with graph neural network for drug discovery, disease mechanism and biomarker screening.

 - [NER & RE Models](./models/) - A set of models for biomedical named entity recognition and relation extraction.

 ## Launch the prophet studio